FlorianKn/MovCap_Pub/README.md

 # MovCap
 Capture and classify movements with NN

+## Goal
+Goal of this students project is to train a neural network with Tensorflow to recognize movements.
+Therefore *notch sensors* (Accelerometer, Gyroscope, Magnetometer) are used to track motion.
+The network predicts on live data and can be exported to android smartphones.
+Concrete feedback on the quality of motion is given.
 ## Generate data
 The data was generated with three notch sensors, see image below: